thycotic/dsv-docs/product/02-obtain/index.md

 ## Rename the Executable

-By default, the executable file name as downloaded will reflect the DSV version number.
+By default, the executable file name as downloaded will reflect the OS and 32-bit or 64-bit architecture.
 Rename the executable to `thy` or `thy.exe` to simplify command entry.

 ## Place the Executable